 1.04.04: Are there documented calibration and/or accuracy verification procedures for measuring and monitoring devices used in the operations that are related to the safety of the product?
-Total compliance (10 points): The equipment used should be identified and there are documented policies and/or procedures for the calibration for measuring and monitoring devices used in the operation.
+Total compliance (10 points): The equipment used should be identified (i.e. catalog, roster, list) and there are documented procedures for the calibration for measuring and monitoring devices used in the operation.
 Regular calibration ensures correct and accurate operation.
-Equipment used for measuring and monitoring processes related to food safety and/or verification of label requirements (e.g. for weight or volume).
 Scales/weight or volume measuring devices should have verification of accuracy and/or calibration regularly to ensure correct and accurate operation where relevant to food safety.